 Enjoy a dinner with faculty and students, and engage in small group discussions on topics including transitioning from undergrad to grad school, choosing rotations and a thesis lab, and keys to success.
 At the Li Ka Shing Center.
 Tuesday, September 23, 2014.

-Participate in a ceremony for presentation of lab coats—symbolizing the transition to becoming a researcher— followed by a class photo.
+Participate in a ceremony for presentation of lab coats—symbolizing the transition to becoming a researcher— followed by a class photo and Deans Reception.
 At the Li Ka Shing Center.
 Tuesday, September 30th, 2014.
 Register and send lab coat size by Friday, July 25th, 2014.
 Share that you've registered with #stanfordbiosciences!